isomerpages/moe-whitesandspri/_exemplary-character/Student Leadership.md

 ##### **Platforms for displaying leadership skills**
-Various platforms are provided for Prefects to display and hone their leadership skills.
+Various platforms are provided for Student Leaders to display and hone their leadership skills.
 *   **Events-based**:<br> Prefects will be selected to be the emcees for various school events such as Prize-Giving Day, Teachers’ Day concert and Appreciation Day.
 They will also help out as ushers during Parents’ Briefing, P1 Orientation and Prize-Giving Day.
-*   **Student Voices & Values-in-action Programs**:<br> Prefects will be given opportunities to come up with innovative ideas to improve the school community for self and others.
+*   **Student Voices & Values-in-action Programs**:<br> Students will be given opportunities to come up with innovative ideas to improve the school community for self and others.
 *   **Teacher's Day Celebration**:<br> Middle and upper primary pupils, together with the prefects will be given the autonomy to plan for Teachers’ Day celebration..

 ##### **Appreciation and Recognition**
 An appreciation party will be held in Term 4 to celebrate the successes and milestones achieved for the year.
-This also serves as a platform for the school to recognise the contribution of the students.
+This also serves as a platform for the school to recognise the contributions of the students.

 ##### **Prefects**
 ![](/images/leadership%201.png)